 Flowers and plants can be delivered directly to your door after 10.00 am on Sunday morning or you can pick them up at Sofacoma Market as soon as it opens.
 If you would like deliveries at any other time, please ask as these are also available.

-If you email me with what you would like before Friday at 6.00pm, I will confirm your order and you can pay via BACS or cash/cheque in an envelope at the market.
+Please email your order before Friday at 6.00pm.
+I will confirm availability as soon as I can and you can then pay via BACS or with cash/cheque in an envelope at the Market.

 The plants on offer this week will give colour and interest until the first frosts; they are beautiful, reliable perennials which tolerate the heavy clay of my garden and seem to do well without constant full sun.
 All these have been grown from cuttings or seed from my plants and so should be suited to local conditions.

 Salvia patens is a fairly anonymous looking plant before it starts to bloom, but when it does (from about now to the frosts) it is fantastic – it has the very loveliest of intense blue flowers which are a magnet for pollinating insects.
 It can be grown in a pot or placed in the border.
 It will need some protection in Winter when it dies back e.g. a mulch to protect its dahlia like tubers.
 Mine have survived several years so far.
 It prefers sun, but doesn’t need full sun all day.
 Can grow up to 18” and likes well drained soil.

 Available in medium and larger pots (1 litre/ 1.5 litre) £3.00 – £3.50

 Another favourite grown from home collected seed, its bright magenta pink flowers are loved by butterflies, bees and moths.
 It is an evergreen perennial which is shrubby in habit.
 Should be cut down to lowest green shoot in April.
 Can grow over 2′ in a season and continues flowering until the frosts and beyond if dead headed.
 Likes sun.

 Available in small (9cm) pots and medium: £2.50 – £3.00